 If you’re searching for the most Instagramable places in Iceland, you’ve come to the right place!
-In this post, I will share 21 of the best Iceland Instagram spots and inspire your inner photographer for your upcoming trip to Iceland!
+In this post, I will share 30 of the best Iceland Instagram spots and inspire your inner photographer for your upcoming trip to Iceland!

 Instagrammable Iceland Waterfalls

 Did you know there are over 10,000 waterfalls in Iceland?!
 Many people travel to Iceland to capture their beauty every year.

-Bruarfoss is one of the most beautiful waterfalls in Iceland with milky-blue water.
+Bruarfoss is one of the most beautiful waterfalls in Iceland, with milky-blue water.
 This hidden gem on the Golden Circle route is a perfect spot to take amazing photos for Instagram.

 During the trek, you will also see Hlauptungufoss and Midfoss waterfalls.
-The amazing blue color of the water offers great opportunities for photographers.
+The unique blue color of the water offers excellent opportunities for photographers.

-During that time of the year, days are short but the sun is very soft and allows you to take some of the most incredible photos.
+During that time of the year, days are short, but the sun is very soft and allows you to take some of the most incredible photos.

-The best time to take the most epic pictures for your Instagram is during the sunrise around 11 am or just before the sunset between 3 pm and 4 pm.
+The best time to take the most epic pictures for your Instagram is during the sunrise, around 11 am, or just before sunset, between 3 pm and 4 pm.

 Recommended by Paulina from the UK Every Day

 It is 61 meters (200 feet) high and is an impressive sight to behold!
 It is located on the ring road and is a must-see for anyone visiting south Iceland.

 This waterfall does not require any hiking.
 In fact, the parking lot is right next to it!

-This is one of the few waterfalls that you can walk behind.
-Plan on staying for at least an hour to capture pictures from all sides of Seljalandsfoss as well as the few smaller waterfalls available on a short hike right next door.
+Plan on staying for at least an hour to capture pictures from all sides of Seljalandsfoss and the few smaller waterfalls available on a short hike right next door.

 One of the most impressive waterfalls in all of Iceland is Skógafoss.
 It is an impressive 25 meters wide (82 feet) and 60 meters (197 feet) tall.

 You can walk right up to the falls for an epic picture, but be prepared to get wet!
-Skógafoss has a lot of off-spray that will drench you if you are unsuspecting.
+The Skógafoss waterfall has a lot of off-spray that will drench you if you are unsuspecting.

 If you are lucky enough to visit while the sun is fully shining, there is a high chance you can catch a beautiful rainbow in the off-spray!